Anisotropy and asymptotic degeneracy of the physical-Hilbert-space inner-product metrics in an exactly solvable crypto-unitary quantum model: Eigenvalues of the metrics

+At the very start of the fall of the system into the catastrophe, i.e., at ${\tau}=0$ one has $ \varrho_{max}(0) =\infty$ so that there is no upper bound imposed upon $\varrho(0)$.
+Still, as long as one might like to have the trivial, isotropic initial value of $\Theta^{(2)}(0)\sim I$ (implying the special choice of $\nu(0)=0$ and $\varrho(0)=0$) the resulting metric becomes, up to the above-mentioned irrelevant overall multiplication factor, unique at $\tau=0$.

-During the subsequent growth of $\tau $ the requirement of the minimization of the anisotropy leads to the rule $\varrho(\tau)=0$ (cf. Eq.~(\ref{onen})) so that the remaining variable $\nu<0$ may now be interpreted as another (viz., rescaled and, incidentally, inverted, cf. Eq.~(\ref{bla})) version of the time of the degeneracy.
+During the subsequent growth of $\tau <1$ the requirement of the minimization of the anisotropy leads to the rule $\varrho(\tau)=0$ (cf. Eq.~(\ref{onen})) so that the remaining variable $\nu<0$ may now be interpreted as another version of the time of the QC degeneracy which is just rescaled and, incidentally, inverted (cf. Eq.~(\ref{bla})).